majabojarska/fibo/README.md

 ## About

-*Fibo* is a showcase project, implementing a streaming REST API, based on [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
+_Fibo_ is a showcase project, implementing a streaming REST API, based on [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).

 ## Live demo (hosted)

-This service is currently hosted at [fibo.cloud.majabojarska.dev](https://fibo.cloud.majabojarska.dev/).
+This service is currently hosted at [fibo.cloud.majabojarska.dev](https://fibo.cloud.majabojarska.dev/) (Swagger docs).

 To query (stream) a Fibonacci sequence: